toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/the-ultimate-combine-framework-tutorial-in-swift/index.md

 ---
 type: post
-slug: the-ultimate-combine-framework-tutorial-in-swift
 title: The ultimate Combine framework tutorial in Swift
 description: Get started with the brand new declarative Combine framework in practice using Swift.
 I'll teach you all the goodies from zero to hero.
 publication: 2017-10-10 16:20:00
-tags: UIKit, iOS
+tags:
+    - uikit
+    - ios
 authors:
     - tibor-bodecs
 ---

 ## What is Combine?